xgfone/go-tools/README.md

-io2          | The supplement of the standard library of `io`. lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. net2/http2   | The supplement of the standard library `http`, not the protocal `http2`. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, `ResourcePool`, etc. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. sort2        | The supplement of the standard library of `sort`.
+io2          | The supplement of the standard library of `io`. lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, `ResourcePool`, etc. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. sort2        | The supplement of the standard library of `sort`.